XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/DescriptiveInfoExtended.md

 ### Response Format

-The result retrieves the details of the hotel requested:
+The result retrieves the details for the hotel requested:

--   Hotel Summary (standard for all providers).
+-   Hotel Summary (standard for all suppliers).
 -   Hotel Attributes.
 -   Hotel Descriptions.
 -   Hotel Medias.